Olde-Skuul/quicktime7windows/samples/movie_from_ref/readme.md

 The sample is built as a command-line tool on both Mac and Windows.

 Projects are generated using ``makeprojects``.
-Run the python script ``generate_projects.py`` to regenerate them.
+Run the python tool ``makeprojects`` to regenerate them.

 On Macintosh, an Xcode 3.1.4 project is provided.

 On Windows, Microsoft Visual Studio 2022 C++, Open Watcom 1.9, and Codewarrior 9 for Windows projects are provided.

 ## RUNNING THE SAMPLE

 This command-line tool expects only an "-input" parameter which specifies the video frames file from which the movie will be constructed.
 A sample video frames file "VideoFrames" is provided.

 **IMPORTANT:** When you run the tool the specified video frames file is converted into a QuickTime movie -- you need only append the ".mov" extension to the file name after running the tool and it should open in QuickTime Player when you double-click the file.
 The file is **OVERWRITTEN**